-5. The delegation stated that Filipinos believed that man was created in the image of God and that there can be no compromise on human rights and dignity.
+5. The delegation stated that Filipinos believed that people were created in the image of God and that there could be no compromise on human rights and dignity.
 Filipinos also believed in accountability.

-6. President Duterte took the helm of the government on the demand of the people who wanted real change.
-Filipinos long for the rule of law, equality, and respect for the human rights of all people regardless of faith, social status, sexual orientation, age, disabilities, ethnicity, or whether they are from urban or rural areas.
+6. The President of the Philippines, Rodrigo Duterte, was at the helm of the Government because the people had demanded real change.
+Filipinos longed for the rule of law, equality and respect for the human rights of all people regardless of faith, social status, sexual orientation, age, disability or ethnicity, or of whether they were from urban or rural areas.

-7. The government was committed to obligations arising from the various ratified treaties and undertook to integrate a human rights agenda in its development initiatives.
-Guided by its Philippine Development Plan for 2017-2022, the government adopted a culture and gender-sensitive paradigm, and a human rights-based approach in public service.
-The campaign against illegal drugs was pursued to preserve the lives of the people and to prevent the country from turning into a narco-state.
-At all times, the government upheld the rule of law and President Duterte has a policy of zero tolerance for abuse by law enforcers.
-The government adopted a holistic and balanced approach to addressing criminality and illegal drugs.
-In addition to strengthening law enforcement and judicial mechanisms, the government encouraged private sector participation to ensure a more effective and sustainable rehabilitation and reintegration programmes for the surrendering drug users.
+7. The Government was committed to meeting its obligations arising from the treaties it had ratified and to integrating a human rights agenda into its development initiatives.
+Guided by the Philippine Development Plan for 2017-2022, the Government had adopted a culture- and gender-sensitive paradigm and a human rights-based approach to public service.
+A campaign against illegal drugs was being pursued to preserve lives and to prevent the country from turning into a narco-State.
+At all times, the Government upheld the rule of law and President Duterte had adopted a policy of zero tolerance for abuse by law enforcers.
+The Government had adopted a holistic and balanced approach to addressing crime and illegal drugs.
+In addition to strengthening law enforcement and judicial mechanisms, it encouraged private sector participation to ensure more effective and sustainable rehabilitation and reintegration programmes for drug users who wished to stop using.

-8. The situation of illegal drugs can only be understood by recognizing the relationship between illegal drugs and violent crimes and poverty.
+8. The situation of illegal drugs could only be understood by recognizing the relationship between illegal drugs, violent crime and poverty.
 The violence was associated with drug lords and drug suppliers.
-Referring to the government campaign against illegal drugs, the delegation stated that there were "alternate facts" spread by critics and widely quoted by the media, which the delegation sought to correct by stating the following: Firstly, those critics had changed the definition of extrajudicial killings therefore deceiving the public and the media into believing that there was a sudden wave of state-sponsored extrajudicial killings.
-There was a deliberate attempt to include all homicides related to the campaign against illegal drugs as extra-judicial killings and that they were state-sponsored, which was not true; Secondly, the 1.266 million drug pushers and users who had surrendered, were being rehabilitated; Thirdly, in the six-year period prior to the Duterte administration, 93,197 drug operations were conducted while barely 10 months into the Duterte administration, 53,503 anti-illegal drug operations have been conducted; Fourthly, 64,917 drug personalities have been arrested; and Fifthly, of the 9,432 total homicide cases, 2,692 deaths resulting from presumed legitimate law enforcement operations.
-The increase in police operations resulted in more people surrendering, but there were also people who violently resisted arrest resulting in more deaths.
-While deaths arising from law enforcement operations were presumed legitimate under the law, they were automatically investigated.
+In respect of the government campaign against illegal drugs, "alternate facts" were being spread by critics and widely quoted by the media.
+The delegation sought to correct those "facts" by stating the following.
+Firstly, those critics had changed the definition of extrajudicial killings, thereby deceiving the public and the media into believing that there had been a sudden wave of State-sponsored extrajudicial killings.
+There had been a deliberate attempt to include all homicides related to the campaign against illegal drugs as extrajudicial killings and to say that they were State-sponsored, which was not true.
+Secondly, the 1.266 million drug pushers and users who had surrendered were being rehabilitated.
+Thirdly, during the six-year period prior to the Duterte administration, 93,197 drug operations had been conducted while barely 10 months into the Duterte administration, 53,503 such operations had been conducted.
+Fourthly, 64,917 drug-related arrests had been made.
+Fifthly, of the 9,432 homicide cases, 2,692 deaths had resulted from presumed legitimate law enforcement operations.
+While the increase in police operations had resulted in more people surrendering, there were also people who violently resisted arrest, which in turn led to more deaths.
+Although deaths arising from law enforcement operations were presumed to be legitimate, they were automatically investigated.

 9. The Duterte administration had doubled the budget of the Commission on Human Rights.
-President Duterte had institutionalized the Freedom of Information order, which no other Philippine President has done, and installed a direct telephone line to the Office of the President for complains from citizens.
+President Duterte had institutionalized Executive Order No. 2, also known as the "Freedom of information order", something no other Philippine president had done, and installed a direct telephone line to the Office of the President for complaints from citizens.

-10. The government was in the process of drafting its Philippine Human Rights Action Plan for the next five years.
-A human rights-based approach to developments will be implemented.
+10. The Government was in the process of drafting its human rights action plan for the next five years.
+A human rights-based approach to development would be implemented.